Maurice Chevalier: Final years

 In the early 1960s, he toured the United States and between 1960 and 1963 made eight films, including Can-Can (1960) with Frank Sinatra.
 In 1961, he starred in the drama Fanny with Leslie Caron and Charles Boyer, an updated version of Marcel Pagnol's "Marseilles Trilogy".
 In 1962, he filmed Panic Button (not released until 1964), playing opposite Jayne Mansfield.
 In 1965, at age 77, he made another world tour.
 In 1967 he toured in Latin America, again, the US, Europe and Canada, where he appeared as a special guest at Expo 67.
-The following year, on October 1, 1968, he announced his farewell tour.
+The following year, on 1 October 1968, he announced his farewell tour.

 Historical newsreel footage of Chevalier appeared in the 1969 Marcel Ophüls documentary The Sorrow and the Pity.
 In a wartime short film near the end of the film's second part, he explained his disappearance during World War II, as rumors of his death lingered at that time, and he emphatically denied any collaboration with the Nazis.
 His theme song, "Sweepin' the Clouds Away", from the film Paramount on Parade (1930), was one of the film's theme songs and was played in the end credits of the second part.

 In 1970, two years after his retirement, songwriters Richard M. and Robert B. Sherman convinced him to sing the title song of the Disney film The Aristocats, which ended up being his final contribution to the film industry.

 Death and burial

 Chevalier suffered from bouts of depression throughout his adult life.
-On March 7, 1971, he attempted suicide by overdosing on barbiturates.
+On 7 March 1971, he attempted suicide by overdosing on barbiturates.
 Rushed to the hospital, Chevalier was saved but suffered liver and kidney damage as a result of the drug.
 In the following months, he suffered memory lapses, chronic tiredness, and spent much of his time alone.
-On December 12, he fell ill and was taken to Paris's Necker Hospital and placed on dialysis.
-By December 30, doctors announced his kidneys were no longer responding to dialysis.
+On 12 December, he fell ill and was taken to Paris's Necker Hospital and placed on dialysis.
+By 30 December, doctors announced his kidneys were no longer responding to dialysis.
 Too frail for a transplant, he underwent surgery as a last-ditch effort to save his life.
 It was unsuccessful; Chevalier died from a cardiac arrest following kidney surgery on New Year's Day 1972, aged 83.

-He is interred in the cemetery of Marnes-la-Coquette in Hauts-de-Seine, outside Paris, France with his mother, "La Louque".
+He is interred in the cemetery of Marnes-la-Coquette in Hauts-de-Seine, outside Paris, France, with his mother, "La Louque".

 Chevalier has a star on the Hollywood Walk of Fame at 1651 Vine Street.

-Author Michael Freedland later claimed in his 1981 biography of Chevalier that the actor Felix Paquet, who became close to Chevalier during the 1960s, cut off contact with all of his friends and family in hopes of securing access to his fortune.
+Author Michael Freedland said in his 1981 biography of Chevalier that the actor Felix Paquet, who became close to Chevalier during the 1960s, cut off contact with all of his friends and family in hopes of securing access to his fortune.
 Freedland alleges that Paquet, eighteen years Chevalier's junior, intercepted mail and withheld information about Maurice's health in the months before his death.